 7. Settlement agreements are confidential

-A tribunal order is a public document.
-This means that anyone can find out about your case.
+A tribunal decision is published online, which means anyone can find out about your case.
 Often, newspaper reporters turn up at tribunal hearings looking for a story.
 Would you be happy about your story appearing in the local (or even national) paper?

 By signing a settlement agreement, both parties agree not to talk to anyone about the settlement agreement or the circumstances surrounding it.
 This is usually an advantage to both the employer and the employee.